 What Is WordPress?

-One can presume that’s due in part to the wide-range of built-for-you designs and templates optimized by Wix, Shopify, Squarespace, and more.
-The simplicity of picking out a pre-designed theme and plugging in a few catchy phrases is all it takes to get a semi-decent looking website up and running.
 Each of these platforms has specific benefits and caters to individuals on an entire spectrum of technical savviness.
-Wix often praised by entry-level users, and Squarespace has built a reputation for its professionally designed templates.
+Wix gets frequent praise by entry-level users, and Squarespace has built a reputation for its professionally designed templates.
 Luckily, WordPress has the best of both worlds.

 This drag and drop solution has provided a gateway of new opportunities for bloggers, designers, and entrepreneurs to have their work, portfolio, or business established in a matter of days.
 While some are perfectly happy settling for a standard themed template, there lies an entire realm of designers with an advanced technical prowess ready to customize your site.
-However, you should know that anyone can learn how to operate on an open-source platform.
-As the founder of Angel list pointed out, it’s a matter of one’s willingness to learn!
-How does WordPress define itself amongst other platforms?
-Two things come to mind.
-It’s open-source capabilities and a notable content management system (CMS).

 WordPress 101